 - 1. Daily attendance is mandatory.
 NO make-up classes will be given. - 2.
 If you are absent from or late to class, one point will be deducted from your participation score for every 5 minutes you are absent.
 Tardiness of 1, 2, 3, or 4 minutes will be treated as 5 full minutes.
 If you are more than 20 minutes absent from class, it will be treated as one class absence. - 3.
+In the event of illness or other absence, please notify your language instructor by the beginning of the class hour (i.e. 9am) by Email. - 4.
 At the end of the semester, your lowest three days attendance/performance scores, regardless of reason (e.g., illness, poor performance) will be dropped from your record when your grade is calculated.
 You should save them for illness and emergencies that prevent you from attending class.
-From the fourth day of absence, you will receive a zero. - 4.
-If you fail to notify your instructor about your absence prior to or on the day of your absence, then your score for that day will NOT be dropped at the end of the course and it will remain as zero. - 5.
+From the fourth day of absence, you will receive a zero. - 5.
 For absences arising due to extenuating circumstances beyond the fourth day absences (e.g., return to your country for the funeral of a relative), please write an explanation of the situation and submit it to the director with a copy to your language instructor for consideration with respect to your final grade within five days upon your return.
 If you fail to submit the written explanation within five business days upon your return, then, your scores for those days will not be dropped at the end of the semester, and they will remain as zero.

-Quizzes & Tests
+Quizzes and Tests

-- 1. The lowest three quizzes/tests grades will be dropped from the final score at the end of the semester. - 2.
-Make-up quizzes/tests may be possible with a valid excuse and prior notice to the instructor only. - 3.
-Make-up quizzes/tests will be scored at 80% of the actual result.
+- 1. NO make-up quizzes.
+However, the lowest one quizzes grades will be dropped from the final score at the end of the semester. - 2.
+Make-up lesson tests may be possible with a valid excuse and prior notice to the instructor only.
+However, they will be scored at 80% of the actual result.